CodersForLife/Data-Structures-Algorithms/README.md

 * Name of the file should be algorithm's name and first letter of file should be capital.
 * Code written should be readable.
 * Variable names should be logical and understandable.
-  Like int x; //This is not allowed
+  Like int x; ( //This is not allowed )
 * Same algorithm can be submitted in different languages.
-* Please Fix only one issue in one pull request
+* Please Fix only one issue in one pull request.

 ## Authors